pikaapocket/plant-humanities/mulberry/README.md

             stroke-width="0"
 			caption="Possible native distribution of *Morus nigra*.">

-Morus trees bear long aggregate fruit, somewhat resembling a blackberry, which come in various colors—green, white, red, black—and are rich in antioxidants.
+*Morus* trees bear long aggregate fruit, somewhat resembling a blackberry, which come in various colors—green, white, red, black—and are rich in antioxidants.
 But the most historically significant, valuable part of most mulberry trees has been their leaves.
 Like the trees themselves, the leaves of the mulberry vary greatly in form, with leaf texture and shape ranging from shiny to matte, lobed or not.
 There can be dozens of differently shaped leaves even on the same tree.
 On no other tree has the leaf been more valuable than the white mulberry.
 Characterized in one text as a "sociable and loyal" tree that is "used to being of service to others," it is the white mulberry whose leaves allow the silkworm to produce the best quality of silk.[^9]
 <param ve-image
 	   src:"wc:Morus_alba-leaves.jpg"
 	   caption:"A variety of forms *Morus alba* leaves can take.
 Publicly available via Wikimedia Commons.">

 ### Sericulture: The Alchemy that Creates Raw Silk

-The larvae of a species of moth called Bombyx mori, more commonly known as the silkworm, produce silk.
-Over centuries of domestication, the once-wild silk moth Bombyx mandarina was bred into the familiar Bombyx mori, maintaining its preference for white mulberry leaves, while the white mulberry was bred to contain fewer tannins and more protein to promote silkworm growth.[^10] For the blind, flightless larvae, the leaves of the white mulberry are one of the only foods they will eat and what they are most partial to.
+The larvae of a species of moth called *Bombyx mori*, more commonly known as the silkworm, produce silk.
+Over centuries of domestication, the once-wild silk moth *Bombyx mandarina* was bred into the familiar *Bombyx mori*, maintaining its preference for white mulberry leaves, while the white mulberry was bred to contain fewer tannins and more protein to promote silkworm growth.[^10] For the blind, flightless larvae, the leaves of the white mulberry are one of the only foods they will eat and what they are most partial to.
 Their cocoons, made from the secretions from two glands, harden into a long delicate fiber rich in protein.[^11] Measuring between 600 and 900 meters in length, it is this filament that the worms produce that becomes the luxurious material known as silk.
 <param ve-video
 	   src="77ktNSPFbwQ">

 During the usual production process, sericulturists steam the cocoons to kill the larvae.
 This prevents the precious thread from breaking when the adolescent moth emerges, although sometimes twisting the filaments from several cocoons together is required.[^12] A more humane production method uses the filzament left over after the moth has emerged from the cocoon, rejoining them with the filaments that have been broken through twisting.
 By sparing the silkworm, the silk this method produces becomes Ahimsa silk.
-The result in either case is a single strand of silk thread.[^13] This incredible substance traveled around the globe, and where silk went, so too did the silkworm Bombyx mori and the white mulberry.[^14]
+The result in either case is a single strand of silk thread.[^13] This incredible substance traveled around the globe, and where silk went, so too did the silkworm *Bombyx mori* and the white mulberry.[^14]
 <param ve-compare
             src="wc:Shawl_(AM 2017.103.9-8).jpg"
             caption="Swipe across images to compare regular silk (left) and Ahimsa/tussah silk (right).">